The 2014 Orion Book Award

 • That it achieves excellence in writing

 The Orion Book Award recognizes books published in North America during the previous calendar year.
 Nominations for the award are made by advisors, writers, editors, and contributing editors of Orion.
 Selection of the winning book and four finalists are made by a five-person selection committee, which changes annually.
-Nominations from authors or from publishers, editors, or agents of books that they have been involved with are not accepted.
+We accept nominations from authors or from publishers, editors, or agents of books that they have been involved with.

 More information about previous Orion Book Award winners and finalists is available here.